 description Right Mouse icon select

-select items for subsequent operations, +Shift to toggle; see also select rotate
+select items for subsequent operations, +Shift to toggle or add to selection; see also select rotate

-XY-rotate (screen coordinates) with cursor in central part of window, Z-rotate with cursor in periphery, except if wheel, Y-rotate only; see also turn, roll translate
+XY-rotate (screen coordinates) with cursor in central part of window, Z-rotate with cursor in periphery, except if wheel, Y-rotate only; see also turn, roll;

-XY-translate (screen coordinates), except if wheel, Z-translate; see also move zoom
+XY-translate (screen coordinates), except if wheel, Z-translate; see also move;

-zoom the view; see also zoom identify object
+zoom the view (slightly different in VR); see also zoom identify object

 unlabel all residues when background is clicked; see also label